apache/pulsar/site2/docs/concepts-messaging.md

 ```

 By default, there is no subscription during a DLQ topic creation.
 Without a just-in-time subscription to the DLQ topic, you may lose messages.
-To automatically create the initial subscription for the DLQ, you can specify the initSubscriptionName parameter.
+To automatically create the initial subscription for the DLQ, you can specify the initialSubscriptionName parameter.

 ```java
 Consumer<byte[]> consumer = pulsarClient.newConsumer(Schema.BYTES)